VEAF/VEAF-mission-converter/readme-build.md

 ### Editing a compiled mission

-After a mission has been compiled, copy it from the `build` folder to the main mission folder.
+After a mission has been compiled, copy it from the `build` folder to the main mission folder (the folder where `extract.cmd` and `build.cmd` are stored).
 Then, you can open it in the DCS Mission Editor and edit it (add/remove units, add triggers, change zones, etc.).

 Also, you can edit the mission source files in parallel (using a text editor, I recommend Notepad++ or Visual Studio Code); specifically, you can edit :